If you're a runner, the right running shoe matters! It's NOT about the look or the brand. It's about the type of foot you have and how they fit.

 Orthotics can be used in running shoes if needed.
 Most of the time, orthotic inserts are use with pes planus or flat feet.
 The orthotics can help support the foot and limit the extra motion with running.

 Custom orthotics are typically better off the shelf orthotics because they can be designed for the runner's specific needs.
+Custom foot orthotics are offered by JOI Rehab for $140.
+We use the Footmaxx system to scan your feet with a force plate that you walk on.
+We use the scan to create your custom fit orthotic insert.

 Other considerations for orthotics may include metatarsal pads with running to help with metatarsalgia.